 While fair value amounts are designed to represent estimates of the amounts at which assets and liabilities could be exchanged in a current transaction between arm's length willing parties, the Credit Union normally holds all of its fixed term investments, loans and deposits to their maturity date.
 Consequently, the fair values presented are estimates derived by taking into account changes in the market interest rates and may not be indicative of the ultimate realizable value.
 Furthermore, as many of the Credit Union's financial instruments lack an available trading market, the fair value of loans and member deposits with fixed rates are estimated using discounted cash flow models with discount rates based on current market interest rates for similar types of instruments.
-The inputs to the valuation model for fixed rate loans include scheduled loan amortization rates, estimated rates of repayment with the future cash flows on fixed rate deposits and fixed rate borrowings are discounted to their estimated present value using a discount rate based on the Credit Union's posted interest rates curve, which is constructed using the forward yield curve of a closely correlated market rate.
+The inputs to the valuation model for fixed rate loans include scheduled loan amortization rates, estimated rates of repayment with the future cash flows discounted using current market rates for equivalent groups of mortgages or loans.
+The future cash flows on fixed rate deposits and fixed rate borrowings are discounted to their estimated present value using a discount rate based on the Credit Union's posted interest rates curve, which is constructed using the forward yield curve of a closely correlated market rate.
 Other inputs may include the addition of an interest rate spread to incorporate an appropriate risk premium over Government of Canada rates.
-The significant assumptions included in the determination of fair value include estimates of credit losses, estimates of interest rates of interest rates of interest rates of interest rates.
+The significant assumptions included in the determination of fair value include estimates of credit losses, estimates of interest rates and the estimates of discount rates.

 The most significant assumption relates to the discount rates utilized.
-It is estimated that a 10 basis point change in the discount rate would change the fair value of loans to members and investments by approximately \$6,978,717 (2017 - \$6,004,240), and the fair value of members' deposits and secured borrowing by approximately \$2,238,947 (2017 - \$2,148,493).
+It is estimated that a 10 basis point change in the discount rate would change the fair value of loans to members and investments by approximately \$8,558,964 (2018 - \$6,978,717), and the fair value of members' deposits and secured borrowing by approximately \$2,355,087 (2018 - \$2,238,947).